blucabinet/blucab/readme.md

 - Be usable without an mobile App first
 - Integrate django based tests

+The project is based around Movie information in German only right now.
+Disk identification is based on the European Article Number (EAN).

 ## Usage (Not updated for a long time!)

 This service is meant to be be self-hosted.
 To run it a docker-based and a manual way are available.